jaisondasika/website/README.md

-# This is my personal website
+# My personal website

-Exists as a pipeline to find other useful links and my other platforms!
+Exists as a pipeline to find my other useful links and my other social media accounts!